remote training

 The pandemic has exacerbated this feeling as employees suffer from Zoom fatigue and declining motivation levels.

 Now, more than ever, learners need remote training that has interaction and collaboration with co-workers at its core.
-Group activities, discussions, peer instruction, peer feedback, games, and quizzes are key training tools to making remote learning fun, engaging, and useful.
+Group activities, discussions, peer instruction, peer feedback, games, and quizzes are key employee training tools to making remote learning fun, engaging, and useful.
 In this post, we’ll explain how you can adopt these features to drive engagement and generate better learning outcomes.

 Get employees involved in developing courses